ujuojadi/cv/README.md

 # cv
-Just a modified way of writing a Cv
+Just a modified way of creating a Cv